CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 For license information and acknowledgements, see the [end of this document](#license-and-use-of-this-document).

-## Supply-chain Ecosystems, Environments & Roles
+## Supply-chain Ecosystems, Environments & Roles and fields

 Here, we map out the different parts of typical Open Source Supply-chains – the Environments and Ecosystems we use, the Roles that are operating within these, and what Metadata they care about, and which operations they are expected to do when caring.
 Additionally, we give an indication of what regulations, standards or other requirements that call for the presence of a given field.